Chinese-American service in World War II: Congressional Gold Medal

 On May 4, 2017, Senators Tammy Duckworth, Thad Cochran and Mazie Hirono introduced S.1050 Chinese-American World War II Veteran Congressional Gold Medal Act and Representatives Ed Royce and Ted Lieu introduced a companion bill H.R.2358.
 Efforts to pass the bill were led by the Chinese American WWII Veterans Recognition Project.
 The bill was passed in the Senate on September 12, 2018, and in the House on December 12, 2018.
 President Donald Trump signed the bill, enacting it into law on December 20, 2018.
+On November 6, 2021, Chinese-American World War II veterans were awarded the Congressional Gold Medal at the Crane Building in Philadelphia, Pennsylvania.
+Ken Wong, Civilian Aide to Secretary of the Army-Pennsylvania East, hosted the ceremony honoring veterans Harry Jung, Raymond Lee, and Paul Toy, as well as over 40 families receiving medals on their loved ones’ behalf.

+On Dec 9, 2020, Army Capt.
+Francis B. Wai, who was awarded the Medal of Honor, the highest military award given by the United States, also was recognized as a Gold Medal recipient.
+He was killed while saving fellow soldiers during an attack in the Philippines.

+One of those honored was Elsie Chin Yuen Seetoo, whose nursing studies in Hong Kong were interrupted when the U.S. entered the war after the attack on Pearl Harbor in December 1941.